Map-A-Droid/MAD-docs/installation/phonesetup.md

 2. To login to PogoDroid you need to be a [Patreon supporter](https://www.patreon.com/user?u=14159560).
 Become a supporter and link your account to Discord.

 3. Click "Get Refresh Token", then when you get to the next page it will tell you to copy a password and API Token.
-Copy both, put them in a notepad (if you dont have a notepad app, nows the time to get one).
+Copy both and put them in a notepad (if you don't have a notepad app, now is the time to get one).

 4. On next screen login with the password they just gave you.